Memory Allocation

 node->left = nullptr;

-cout << node->left; // works as intended, prints nullptr (i.e. 0)
+cout << node->left; // works as intended, prints nullptr (i.e. 0)- I assumed that calling the

-. - Rather, the pointer becomes a dangling pointer, meaning it still holds the memory address of the deallocated memory, but the memory itself is no longer valid for your program to use.
+deletekeyword automatically sets it to anullptr. - Rather, the pointer becomes a dangling pointer, meaning it still holds the memory address of the deallocated memory, but the memory itself is no longer valid for your program to use.

 =

-keywordThe =
+deletekeywordThe =

-keyword is used to disable a certain function.
+deletekeyword is used to disable a certain function.
 Often used to disallow copying.
 Source

-Disallow coying:
+Disallow copying:

 class X {